THTRFLM 2CP3 Culture And Performance

 Students are expected to complete the assignments on the specified due dates.
 Please note that extensions will not be granted and late penalties will not be waived except in exceptional circumstances and on an individual basis.
 Computer or printer problems, conflicting due dates, and a busy schedule are not considered suitable reasons for extensions. **In all cases, it is YOUR responsibility to follow up with the instructor immediately to see if an extension or other accommodation will be granted, and what form it will take.
 There are NO automatic extensions or accommodations.

-If you miss a test, it cannot be made up without official documentation for your absence (e.g. MSAF; medical documentation) for your absence. *I will schedule ONE time for a make-up test.
-If you do not attend at that time, then I will determine another assignment (e.g. a short essay) worth the same amount.
+If you miss a test, it cannot be made up without official documentation for your absence (e.g. MSAF; medical documentation) for your absence.
+Contact me immediately because *I will schedule ONE time for a make-up test for Test #1 and ONE time for a make-up test for Test #2.
+The make-up tests are scheduled within 2 weeks of the original in-class tests dates.
+If you do not attend at a scheduled time for a make-up test, then you will write a short essay worth the same amount (10%).